pm429015/Frequent-Letters/ReadMe.rst

 Same as Question 1.

-3. Is there any frequent letters pattern occurs in this words ?
+3. Is there any frequent letters pattern occurs in the 1000 frequent words ?
 ==============================================================

 Recently, I saw a TV show calls `Wheel bloopers`_ .
 This is a interesting word guessing puzzle, but I am not good at this game, so I was thinking about implementing a algorithm to solve this problem.
 After crunching the common words list, I think if I can list the most frequent letter patterns in the list, I believe I will have more hints to solve the word puzzle.